Adventure - Discover - Learn

 Our Adventure Based Workshops will generally go ahead in light rain.
 Typically the rain on the island will not last long and afterwards we get some of the best conditions for photography.
 Make sure you bring a raincoat and plastic bag (to shield your camera) just in case of rain.

-If the weather is severe or lightening is present, we will cancel the workshop.
+If the weather is severe or lightning is present, we will cancel the workshop.
 We will attempt to make a call on workshop cancellation 2 hours before the workshop if possible.

 The Astro workshops will go ahead on cloudy evenings and we will concentrate on light painting, fire spinning, using a Pixel Stick, strobes and El Wire as conditions allow.
 The Astro workshops will not go ahead in rain.